Shirts, Sweaters and Sweatshirts (tops)

-Tops may be solid white, black, kelly green, or gray with a collar.
-All tops, other than spirit shirts, must have a collar.
+- Tops may be solid white, black, kelly green, or gray.
 Mock turtlenecks and turtlenecks are acceptable.

-Students may wear plain, hooded sweaters or sweatshirts over school uniforms.
+- Students may wear plain, unhooded sweaters or unhooded sweatshirts.
 The sweaters or sweatshirts may be solid white, black, kelly green, or gray.
-School color spirit sweatshirts may be worn over school uniform.
-Brand logos (other than BLHS spirt logos) MUST be smaller than a credit card on all sweatshirts.
-Hoods cannot be up in the building.
-If a student is seen wearing their hoods up in the building, the hooded sweatshirt will be confiscated and placed in the front office for the student to pick up at the end of the day.
+School color spirit unhooded sweatshirts may be worn.
+Brand logos or designs (other than BLHS spirt logos) MUST be smaller than a credit card on all unhooded sweatshirts.
+Hooded sweatshirts and or hooded shirts must be put inside the students bookbag before entering the building.

-Footwear must be worn at all times.
-Shoes shall conform, as needed, to special requirements such as P.E. classes, ROTC, science labs, etc.
+- Footwear must be worn at all times.
+Shoes shall conform, as needed, to special requirements such as P.E. classes, JROTC, science labs, etc.

-Flip flops, crocs, and slippers are not permitted.
+- Flip flops, crocs, and slippers (including house slippers) are not permitted.
 Sandals must have a heel strap.
-Shoes with wheels are not permitted.
+All shoes must have a back and worn correctly.

 Other Clothing Items or Accessories